What Is Product Content Syndication In eCommerce (a.k.a. Product Data Syndication)

 - Product data is always accurate and updated

-- Team can concentrate on solving tasks requiring creativity rather than filling in spreadsheets
+- The team can concentrate on solving tasks requiring creativity rather than filling in spreadsheets

-- No need to do coding from brand’s side
+- No need to do coding from the brand’s side

 - Faster time-to-market enabled